bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 ## Formatter support
-`<b-form-input>` optionally supports formatting by passing a function reference to the `formatter` prop.
+`<b-form-input>` and `<b-form-textarea>` optionally supports formatting by passing a function reference to the `formatter` prop.

-Formatting (when a formatter funtion is supplied) occurs when the control's native `input` event fires.
-You can use the boolean prop `lazy-formatter` to restrict the formatter function to being called on the control's native `change` event (which usually occurs on blur).
+Formatting (when a formatter funtion is supplied) occurs when the control's native `input` and `change` events fire.
+You can use the boolean prop `lazy-formatter` to restrict the formatter function to being called on the control's native `blur` event.

-The `formatter` function receives two arguments: the raw `value` of the input element, and the native `event` object (if available).
-If the formatter is triggered during a `v-model` update (or by running the component `.format()` method), then the event argument will be `null`.
+The `formatter` function receives two arguments: the raw `value` of the input element, and the native `event` object that triggered teh format (if available).

-The `formatter` function should return the formatted value (as a string).
+The `formatter` function should return the formatted value as a _string_.

 Formatting does not occur if a `formatter` is not provided.